 iv) promoting constructive and respectful relations amongst Board members;

-v) chairing general meetings of shareholders; and
+v) chairing general meetings of shareholders;

-vi) fulfilling such other responsibilities as are allocated by the Constitution or the Board from time to time.
+viii) fulfilling such other responsibilities as are allocated by the Constitution or the Board from time to time.

 2.4 ROLE OF MANAGING DIRECTOR (“MD”)

 The MD leads the Directors in ensuring the effectiveness of all aspects of their role.
 His responsibilities include:-

 ii) overseeing the Board to discharge of its duties effectively;

 iii) ensuring that quality information to facilitate decision-making is delivered to Board members on a timely basis;

 iv) determining the Company’s strategic objectives and policies;